tdwg/bdq/tg2/_review/docs/guide/synthetic/index.md

 This document is intended for two primary audiences:

-- Dataset creators preparing synthetic or modified datasets to test or validate BDQ Test implementations, who need to mark those datasets appropriately
+- Dataset creators preparing synthetic or modified datasets to test or validate data quality code implementations, who need to mark those datasets appropriately
 - Aggregators and data consumers, including biodiversity researchers and system integrators, who need to recognize and exclude synthetic or altered data to avoid contaminating biodiversity analyses.

 The document assumes a working familiarity with biodiversity data concepts, but no prior knowledge of BDQ Test internals is required.